dmaldo19/dmaldo19/README.md

 <summary style="text-align: center;"><h2>What I currently do</h2></summary>

-- 🔭 I'm developing in data structures and algorithms.
+- 🔭 🔭 I’m currently enroll in an Intership Program In Baxter as SysOps Infrastructure and Cloud Apps Services
-- 🌱 I’m currently learning SQL, Google Cloud, IoT, and Linux.
+- 🌱 I’m currently learning AWS, Azure, Boto3 and Linux.
 - 👯 I’m looking to collaborate on Software-Development projects.
 - 🤔 I am very good at leading a team, so I could be a project manager.